-Dana Morris is a Panama City Domestic Violence Battery Lawyer
+Dana Morris and Chelsea Stewart are Panama City Domestic Violence Battery Lawyers

 Under Florida law, Domestic Violence Battery is the act of violence or abuse that occurs between a family or household member.
 Under Section 741.28, Florida Statutes, the term ‘family or household member’ can include the following: